Shapeways/coyote_framework/README.md

 to use the configuration infrastructure, which uses pythons ConfigParser.
 The example tests directory are tests you would write to test your application.
 An important note: you need to provide the test framework with the location of the example.cfg file via the TEST_RUN_SETTING_HOST environment variable.
-Simply point it to the absolute path of your config file, and you're off to the races!
+Simply point it to the absolute path of your config file as shown below, and you're off to the races!

 `TEST_RUN_SETTING_CONFG=/path/to/coyote_framework/example/example_app/config/example.cfg`